 Once cook some people prefer to mash their turnips in the same way mashed potatoes are made and serve them in a large dish.

 Ideas for using turnips in meals

 The great thing about Irish turnips is not only how easily they’re cooked but also the variety of meals they can be added to.
 For most people turnips are usually added to a meal that includes potatoes, something like the bacon and cabbage recipe or even mashed potatoes.

-Possibly one of the most common meals with Irish turnips is mashed potatoes, sausages and gravy but every Irish family have their own unique dish.
+Possibly one of the most common meals with Irish turnips is mashed potatoes, sausages and gravy but every Irish family has their own unique dish.